 our mission

-The Compton Initiative is a non-profit organization founded in 2006 with a commitment to restore the city of Compton by painting homes, schools, churches, and inspirational murals as well as conducting neighborhood clean-ups on quarterly workdays in partnership with individual volunteers and other organizations.
+The Compton Initiative is a non-profit organization founded in 2006 with a commitment to restore the city of Compton by painting homes, schools, churches, and public murals as well as conducting neighborhood clean-ups on quarterly workdays in partnership with individual volunteers and other organizations.

-Starting with a small group of volunteers eager to show love and inspire hope, we’ve grown to thousands of caring workers of all ages and backgrounds in yellow shirts who serve across the city.
+Starting with a small group of volunteers eager to show love and inspire hope, we’ve grown to thousands of caring neighbors and workers of all ages and backgrounds in yellow shirts who serve across the city.

-We offer community organizations, service groups and non-profits an opportunity to make a sustainable impact in Compton by instilling a sense of care and pride within each neighborhood.
+We offer residents, community organizations, service groups and non-profits an opportunity to make a sustainable impact in Compton by instilling a sense of care and pride within each neighborhood.

 We’ve poured over $1.3M of care into Compton since 2006.

-Thanks to the support of partners and donors like you, we’re making a meaningful impact in the city of Compton.
+Thanks to the support of partners and donors like you, we’re making a meaningful impact in the City of Compton.

 Homes